oculus-samples/Unreal-HandGameplay/Plugins/OculusHandTools/README_HandPoseRecognition.md

 The description starts with 'L' or 'R' for the left and right hands.
 It is followed by an ordered list of hand bones starting with letters 'T' (Thumb), 'I' (Index), 'M' (Middle), 'R' (Ring), 'P' (Pinky) and finally 'W' (Wrist).
 All bones, except the wrist, are followed by a bone index starting at 0 for the thumb and pinky, and 1 for the other three fingers.

 Angles are described by three signed numbers for pitch, yaw and roll in that order.
 All angles are expressed in degrees with whole numbers.

+You can easily generate new pose strings by using the logger described in [Using a Hand Pose Recognizer](#using-a-hand-pose-recognizer).

 ### Computing Distance (a.k.a.
 Error) To Hand Pose